A teen led a Black Lives Matter protest in his small town. A cross was burned in his yard.

 “Welcome to Racist, U.S.A.,” said a young white man, climbing out of a car wearing an unloaded pistol and a New Panther Initiative shirt.

-Travon had helped found the New Panthers during a week of protests in Johnson City, Tenn., in early June before organizing the first march in Marion.
-But today the teenager eschewed their shirt for the tight blue jumpsuit he’d worn in the first protest.
+Travon had helped found the anti-racism group during a week of protests in Johnson City, Tenn., in early June before organizing the first march in Marion.
+But today the teenager eschewed the New Panthers’ shirt for the tight blue jumpsuit he’d worn in the first protest.

 A lot had changed since then.
 He’d quit his job at Hardee’s after managers complained about his protesting.
 And he’d lost friends, some of whom had blocked him on Facebook or messaged him to keep quiet.